neondatabase/website/content/docs/guides/partner-intro.md

 <a href="https://neon.tech/partners" description="Read about the benefits of partnering with Neon" icon="handshake">Partner page</a>

-<a href="https://neon.tech/partners#partners-apply" description="Request a meeting with our partnerships team" icon="todo">Become a Partner</a>
+<a href="https://neon.tech/partners#partners-apply" description="Request a meeting with our partnership team" icon="todo">Become a Partner</a>

 </DetailIconCards>